6LoWPAN Range

 Its base topology has several mesh-type self-healing 6LoWPAN nodes connected to the Edge router for connectivity and integration to the Internet.
 The edge routers act as a bridge between the RF and Ethernet networks.

-Summary: Internet of Things
+Summary: Internet of Things Theory

-Section 1: What is the Internet of Things?
+What is the Internet of Things?

-Section 2: Applications of the Internet of Things
+Applications of the Internet of Things

 The applications of IoT are vast and diverse.
 Smart homes, for instance, leverage IoT technology to control lighting, temperature, and security systems remotely.
-Healthcare systems are also benefiting from IoT, with wearable devices monitoring vital signs and transmitting real-time health data to healthcare professionals.
+Healthcare systems also benefit from IoT, with wearable devices monitoring vital signs and transmitting real-time health data to healthcare professionals.
 Furthermore, industries are utilizing IoT to optimize production processes, track inventory, and enhance overall efficiency.

-Section 4: The Future of IoT
+The Future of IoT

 Conclusion: